Back pain when breathing in, treatment: Focus Physical✓

 The main causes of pain with inhalation in the back include:

-• Costovertebral joint blockage, where even slight rib movement relative to the vertebrae prevents normal chest expansion.
+• Costovertebral joint blockage – slight displacement of a rib relative to a vertebra prevents normal chest expansion.

-• Intercostal neuralgia, or irritation/inflammation of the nerve passing between the ribs, causes a shooting pain with every movement of the chest.
+• Intercostal neuralgia – irritation or inflammation of a nerve between the ribs causes shooting pain with every chest movement.

-• Pleuritis (inflammation of the pleura), where friction between the inflamed membranes during inhalation causes intense pain in the back or chest.
+• Pleuritis (inflammation of the pleura) – friction between the inflamed pleural layers during inhalation causes severe back or chest pain.

-• Thoracic disc herniation, which is less common than lumbar disc herniation, can exert pressure on nerves that are activated during inhalation.
+• Thoracic disc herniation – less common than lumbar, but can compress nerves activated during inhalation.

 Accurate identification of the cause of pain allows for the creation of an individualized treatment plan that will quickly restore rib mobility and eliminate muscle tension.
 Each of these causes requires a specific rehabilitation approach to achieve long-term relief and normalize breathing.